appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 ### New options using a Persistence-Container
 ***

 As not persisting data to a database is the main purpose of a Persistence-Container, we've to figure other reasons you may use it.
-As PHP till now was used as a scripting language, it'll lack of the possiblity to have objects persistent in memory.
+As PHP till now was used as a scripting language, it'll lack of the possiblity to have objects, let's call them components, persistent in memory.
 The Persistence-Container gives you the possiblity to exactly do this.
 This is, admittedly, not a problem it can solve for you, but in fact it is a powerful option.
 This option, beside performance of course, gives you many possibilities you will not benefit from when working with the well known LAMP stack.
 This post is all about the possibilities the Persistence-Container provides and how they can enable you to write enterprise applications.

-### Enterprise PHP Beans
+### Server-Side Component Types
 ***

-You may wonder how it should be possible to have an object persistent in memory using PHP, a scripting language!
+You may wonder how it should be possible to have a component persistent in memory using PHP, a scripting language!
 Usually after every request the instance will be destroyed?
-The simple answer is: As appserver.io runs as a daemon, or better, it provides containers that runs as daemons, you can specify classes, that'll be loaded when the application server starts and will be in memory until the server has been shutdown.
-To make it simple, we call that classes ['Beans`](http://en.wikipedia.org/wiki/Enterprise_JavaBeans), as they do it in Java.
+The simple answer is: As appserver.io runs as a daemon, or better, it provides containers that runs as daemons, you can specify component, that'll be loaded when the application server starts and will be in memory until the server has been shutdown.
+To make it simple, we call that classes [Beans](http://en.wikipedia.org/wiki/Enterprise_JavaBeans), as they do it in Java.

 We've three different types of Beans, `Session Beans`, `Message Beans` and `Entity Beans`.
 In version 1.0.0 we don't have support for `Entity Beans`, because we see mainly think that the responsiblity therefor is up to ORM libraries like Doctrine.
 So we support Doctrine to handle database persistence.